 After a text has been submitted (except for the Editorial section), the Editor appoints a member of the Editorial Board to guide the review process.
-The Board member selects, in turn, a minimum of two reviewers (two young reviewers in the case of the Neuromads section).
-More than two may be added in case of discrepancies in the reviewers' reports.
-The reviewers submit their written evaluations, which he or she then reviews to determine whether the article will be accepted (i) as it is, (ii) with minor revisions, (iii) temporarily rejected but with suggestions for improvements so that it can be resubmitted, or (iv) definitively rejected with reasons that objectively explain this decision.
+The Board member selects, in turn, a minimum of two external reviewers (two young reviewers in the case of the Neuromads section).
+More than two may be added in case of discrepancies in the external reviewers' reports.
+The external reviewers submit their written evaluations, which he or she then reviews to determine whether the article will be accepted (i) as it is, (ii) with minor revisions, (iii) temporarily rejected but with suggestions for improvements so that it can be resubmitted, or (iv) definitively rejected with reasons that objectively explain this decision.
 Generally, the corresponding author can expect an initial response within four weeks.
 Reviews can be accompanied by an opinion/suggestions on the educational materials if included.

 Ethical guidelines for reviewers